undel-gh/HA-Laundry-Monitor/docs/en/SPECIFICATION.md

 - confidence;
 - last activity time;
 - last vibration time;
-- last power activity time.
+- last power activity time;
+- last current activity time, when a current sensor is configured;
+- the siurce evidence used to classify meaningful activity.

 ### 3.3 Explainability